fabanc/esri-js-wms-cors-issues-sample/README.md

 The WMS service used for this test case: https://cwfis.cfs.nrcan.gc.ca/geoserver/public/wms?service=WMS

-This business case used to work on older versions of ArcGIS Online and ArcGIS Enterprise.
+This business case used to work on older versions of ArcGIS Online.
+It still works in our Portal (10.8.1)

 ## Requirements